 Large enterprise networks can have thousands of devices across several geographies.
-Inventory management tools map out the network infrastructure and whether connected devices are updated and approved.
-Inventory auditing and classification of infrastructure give IT and security teams a full overview.
-They can see not just attached network devices but how important they are.
+Inventory management tools map out the network infrastructure and identify updated and approved connected devices.
+Inventory auditing and infrastructure classification provide IT and security teams with a complete overview.
+They can see attached network devices as well as their importance.

-Classifying components is essential.
+Classifying components is also essential.
 This step enables IT staff to prioritize what to protect—or recover should something go wrong.
-For instance, the main production database server is probably more critical a than a backup reporting server.
+For instance, the central production database server is probably more critical than a backup reporting server.

 Cost Management and Resource Organization

-For larger organizations, resource usage can get out of control if it isn’t well tracked and managed.
-If IT retires a server, the server can be deprovisioned in the cloud, saving the company money on IT resources.
+Resource usage can get out of control for larger organizations if it isn’t well-tracked and managed.
+If IT retires a server, it can be deprovisioned in the cloud, saving the company money on IT resources.

 If an organization only has a few assets, keeping track of where budget money is allocated is easy.
 But when hundreds of cloud resources are provisioned across different departments, old assets may be forgotten and neglected.